Kremilly/HiddenBytes/README.md

 # HiddenBytes

-HiddenBytes is a personal study repository for exploring image steganography techniques and algorithms.
-Perfect for individuals interested in learning and experimenting with hiding information within images.
+HiddenBytes is a personal repository for exploring image steganography techniques and algorithms, ideal for learning and experimenting with hiding information in images.

 Encode: